Family Law Agreement Lawyers In Calgary, AlbertaJeff Kahane2022-08-30T19:51:21+00:00

 Different Alberta Family Law Agreements

 Family law agreement lawyers help protect people before, during and after a relationship is permanent.
 These agreements are also called marital law agreements or marriage contracts.
-The Calgary, Alberta law firm of Kahane Law Office has experience with a variety of family law agreements and can help you understand your rights and obligations so that you are protected.
-Marital law agreements deal with assets, debts, responsibilities, children, homes, etc. Call today for the family law agreement help you needs 403-225-8810.
+This would include cohabitation agreements, prenuptial agreements, post-nuptial agreements, separation agreements, settlement agreements, or property, parenting, and support agreement.
+Whatever the name, if it deals with any of the issues of property, parenting, child support, spousal support, or property, then it is a family law agreement.
+The lawyers at Kahane Law Office in Calgary, Alberta and Edmonton, Alberta, have experience with a variety of family law agreements and can help you understand your rights and obligations to better protect you.
+Call today for the family law agreement help you need: 403-225-8810 (Calgary) or 780-571-8463 (Edmonton).

 Understanding Different Types of Family Law Agreements

 A prenuptial agreement is similar to a cohabitation agreement but for couples who plan to marry.
 These are often the first type of family law agreement that people think about.
-Many of the terms are similar and in many situations people will use either term to describe the same agreement.
+Prenuptial refers to the fact that couples enter into the agreement prior to their marriage, but with the intention to marry.
+If the agreement is not specifically a prenuptial agreement, it will end when the couple marries.
+Many of the terms are similar to those in cohabitation agreements, and often people will use either term interchangeably to describe the same agreement.
 Learn about Prenuptial Agreements Here.

-A separation agreement is an agreement that a coupe enters into after there is a breakdown of the relationship.
-It sets out the negotiated legal rights and responsibilities of the separation.
-Sometimes these agreements are even needed for mortgage qualification.
+A separation agreement on the other hand, is an agreement that a couple makes after there is a breakdown of the relationship.
+It usually will deal with the issues of property, spousal or partner support, and where there are children, parenting, decision making authority, and child support as well.
+Sometimes these agreements are even needed formortgage qualification.
 Learn more about Separation Agreements here.

 Family Law Agreement Services Available